Abstract Binding Tree (ABT) Nodes¶

 Array Access¶

-Represents an array access with an array (arr
+Represents an array access with an array (arr) and an index (index).

 Array Assignment¶